DFE-Digital/teaching-vacancies-design-history/app/posts/2021-07-21-scope-expansion-jobseekers.md

 ## Hypothesis

 We wanted to validate the following assumptions:
-* We believe jobseekers looking for support roles will expect to find these roles on Teaching Vacancies.
+* we believe jobseekers looking for support roles will expect to find these roles on Teaching Vacancies.
-* We believe education support roles attract local candidates  (parents, school alumni and the local community.)
+* we believe education support roles attract local candidates  (parents, school alumni and the local community.)
-* We believe support staff want to see their actual salary rather than FTE and grade scales.
+* we believe support staff want to see their actual salary rather than FTE and grade scales.
-* We believe support staff expect to see roles that are listed as term time only.
+* we believe support staff expect to see roles that are listed as term time only.
-* We believe jobseekers rely on agencies if they are looking for part time work to fit around their studies or other career aspirations.
+* we believe jobseekers rely on agencies if they are looking for part time work to fit around their studies or other career aspirations.
-* We believe the majority of education support staff are parents, seeking a job that fits around their parenting duties.
+* we believe the majority of education support staff are parents, seeking a job that fits around their parenting duties.
-* We believe the majority of job seekers looking for an education support staff role are not looking to further their career in education.
+* we believe the majority of job seekers looking for an education support staff role are not looking to further their career in education.

 ## What did we test